ng-Classic/ng-classic/aio/content/guide/elements.md

 <div class="alert is-important">

 Avoid using the [`@Component`](api/core/Component) [selector](api/core/Directive#selector) as the custom-element tag name.
-This can lead to unexpected behavior, due to Angular creating two component instances for a single DOM element:
+This can lead to unexpected behavior, due to Angular Classiccreating two component instances for a single DOM element:
-One regular Angular component and a second one using the custom element.
+One regular Angular Classiccomponent and a second one using the custom element.

 </div>

 ### Mapping

-A custom element *hosts* an Angular component, providing a bridge between the data and logic defined in the component and standard DOM APIs.
+A custom element *hosts* an Angular Classiccomponent, providing a bridge between the data and logic defined in the component and standard DOM APIs.
 Component properties and logic maps directly into HTML attributes and the browser's event system.

 *   The creation API parses the component looking for input properties, and defines corresponding attributes for the custom element.